 One of the primary tasks of the FRDAC is to maintain a prioritized list of research needs that is reviewed at 2-3 year intervals.
-Other activities include development of fire effects monitoring and fuel moisture sampling protocols along with contributions to statewide products including an interactive map of fire research plots, a bibliographic reference collection on fuels and fire effects, and a fuel model guide to Alaska vegetation.
-FRDAC products are available at: https://www.frames.gov/afsc/frdac.
+Other activities include development of fire effects monitoring and fuel moisture sampling protocols along with contributions to statewide products including an interactive map of fire research plots, and a bibliographic reference collection on fuels and fire effects.
+FRDAC products are available at: https://fire.ak.blm.gov/administration/awfcg_committees.php.